 (f) NRC Inspection Manual 9900 provides the NRC position on control of procedural adherence.

 3. Effective radiation work practices include considerations of high and very high radiation areas and awareness of potential hazards (e.g., in diving operations, removing neutron-activated items from the reactor, and other non-routine and infrequent operations).
-See Regulatory Guide 8.38, Control of Access to High and Very High Radiation Areas in Nuclear Power Plants for further guidance on these problem areas.
+See Regulatory Guide 8.38, “Control of Access to High and Very High Radiation Areas in Nuclear Power Plants” for further guidance on these problem areas.
 Based on current licensee work planning, select at least three jobs being performed in radiologically challenging areas.
 Whenever possible, select jobs in locked high radiation areas (with >1 rem planned job collective person-rem).
-Additionally, focus on work in radioactivity areas, with a special emphasis on areas were transuranic radionuclides may be present.
+Additionally, focus on work in airborne radioactivity areas, with a special emphasis on areas were transuranic radionuclides may be present.

 (a) Review all pertinent job requirements (RWP, work control procedures, etc.), attend job briefing, and observe infield work and judge compliance to above requirements.